Skip to main content

 Shareholders’ equity is money that belongs to the company’s owners (equity shareholders) and preference shareholders.

-Here’s a more intuitive way to look at it: Shareholders’ equity is the difference between assets (what the company owns) and liabilities (what the company owes).
+Here’s a more intuitive way to view it: Shareholders’ equity is the difference between assets (what the company owns) and liabilities (what it owes).

-Cash flow gives you insights into your business’s sources and uses of cash.
-Maintaining a healthy cash balance - aka, enough but not too much - is mission-critical.
+Cash flow reveals your business’s cash sources and uses.
+Maintaining a healthy balance — enough but not too much — is mission-critical.

-For most startups, the problem is running out of cash.
-Monitoring the cash flow statement helps predict cash flow issues and prepare for them before they turn into a major problem.
+Most startups struggle with running out of cash.
+Monitoring the cash flow statement helps predict and prepare for issues before they worsen.

-However, both types of cash flow statements have three categories, which I’ll explain below.
-Summing up the cash inflows and outflows from these categories gives you the net cash inflow or outflow during the reporting period.
+Both types of cash flow statements have three categories, which I’ll explain below.
+Summing the inflows and outflows from these categories gives you the net cash inflow or outflow during the reporting period.

 1. Cash Flow from Operating Activities